dexidp/dex/PROPOSAL_TEMPLATE.md

 ## API

 Describe the methods that the API will expose.
+If there are any breaking changes be sure to call them out here.

 ## UI/UX